 So, here’s what you need to do to verify your side hustle is going to earn you some cash:

-- Start on Craigslist.com.
-Look in the services and see if there is anyone advertising a skill similar to yours.
+- Start on TaskRabbit.com.
+Check the services section to see if anyone is advertising a skill similar to yours.
 Next, check out the jobs section as well.
 If you see 3 or more advertisements, this is a good sign your skill is in demand.

 Now that you’ve confirmed you can make some money with your skill, let’s figure out what’s next.
 Head to Day 3.